CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 Because your malicious program has the same hash value, this certificate is also valid for your malicious program.
 Therefore, you have successfully obtained a valid certificate for your malicious program.
 If other people trusted the certificate issued by the authority, they will download your malicious program.
 The objective of this taskis to launch the attack described above.
-Namely, you need to create two pro- grams that share the same MD5 hash.
+Namely, you need to create two programs that share the same MD5 hash.
 However, one program will always execute benign instructions, while the other program will execute malicious instructions.
 In your work, what benign/malicious instructions are executed is not important; it is sufficient to demonstrate that the instructions executed by these two programs are different.

-Guidelines.
-Creating two completely different programs that produce the same MD5 hash value is quite hard.
-The two hash-colliding programs produced bymd5collgenneed to share the same prefix; moreover, as we can see from the previous task, if we need to add some meaningful suffix to the outputs produced by md5collgen, the suffix added to both programs also needs to be the same.
+**Guidelines.** Creating two completely different programs that produce the same MD5 hash value is quite hard.
+The two hash-colliding programs produced by md5collgen need to share the same prefix; moreover, as we can see from the previous task, if we need to add some meaningful suffix to the outputs produced by md5collgen, the suffix added to both programs also needs to be the same.
 These are the limitations of the MD5 collision generation program that we use.
 Although there are other more complicated and more